 Historic Beginnings of SA & its Program Models

-The SA vision began in 1989 when the SA founder received her commission to start up a program in Calgary, Alberta that is designed specifically to meet the unique long-term (3 to 7 years) recovery needs of sexually exploited youth, women and their children.
+The SA vision began in 1989 when the SA founder received her commission to start up the SA program model in Calgary, Alberta that was designed specifically to meet the unique long-term (3 to 7 years) recovery needs of sexually exploited youth, women and their children.
 This pilot program soon grew, and over eleven years expanded into:

 - 3 front-line houses

 - A day program offering training in abuse and drug/alcohol recovery, and life skills development

 The SA founder and team, considering this project’s next step of growth, founded the SA Foundation (Servants Anonymous) Canada in Calgary, AB in 1995 for the sole objective of fundraising on the project’s behalf for the purpose of developing its related business initiatives, transitional housing and babysitting service.

 These business initiatives not only provided on-the-job shadowing and training to program participants, but also set the tone to envision and plan for long-term financial sustainability.
 In addition, transitional housing was developed to support the transition between front-line and long-term affordable housing and the babysitting service was made available for the children coming with the young women who entered the program.